Natural Sleep Supplements

 Conclusion

-Sleeping may seem to come naturally to others.
-However, it’s a real struggle for some people.
+Sleeping comes naturally to others.
+However, it's a real struggle for some people.
 Don't sweat it.
 Before taking any form of medication, try on other sleeping techniques.
-If all this fails, seek medical profession opinion from sleep experts to get assistance.
+If all this fails, seek medical alprofessionals' opinion from sleep experts for assistance.
 Self-medication can pose a high risk to one's general health.
-Take FDA approved diet supplements and be on the safe side.
-In as much as a supplement may have the label natural tread lightly as if it's worth risking your life on and over the counter drug without a prescription!
+Take FDA-approved diet supplements and be on the safe side.
+In as much as a supplement may have the label natural, tread lightly as if it's worth risking your life on an over-the-counter drug without a prescription!